Merdin/Merdin/README.md

 ---

 ## Professional skills:
-- 🗣 I can communicate when needed.
+- 🗣 I communicate when needed.
 - 👔 I have natural responsibility.
 - 🤝 I can work within a team or individually.